Francis Eastwood Campbell: Other interests

 Campbell was installed as Worshipful Master of the Waitemata Masonic Lodge on 26 April 1858.

 Campbell and George Friend (third Clerk of the House) were members of the management committee of the Auckland Club, one of the first gentlemen's clubs established in New Zealand.

 In October 1862 Campbell was appointed a Justice of the Peace for the Colony of New Zealand.
 He held this office for almost 38 years, resigning in July 1900.

 Campbell was a keen hunter and fisherman and in April 1873, more than a decade after the introduction of red deer into New Zealand, he is reputed to have shot the first stag in the wild.

-On 17 April 1903 Campbell was elected as a founding member of the Manawatu branch of the New Zealand Veterans' Association.
+On 17 April 1903 Campbell was elected as a founding member of the Manawatū branch of the New Zealand Veterans' Association.

 Death

 Campbell died at his daughter Jessie's home (where he resided in his later years) in Awahuri at the age of 87 on 27 September 1911 and is buried at Feilding Cemetery.

 Obituaries about Campbell were published in numerous newspapers.

 Members paid tribute to Campbell when his death was announced in the House on 27 September 1911, Prime Minister Sir Joseph George Ward stating: "He was a man who won the respect of everybody who had anything to do with the work of the House".
 The House agreed a motion "to record its high sense of the faithful services rendered by the late Major Francis Eastwood Campbell as Clerk of the House of Representatives and Clerk of Parliaments for 35 years".